WilliamLUO0/CS715/README.md

 ## How to build and run the project?
 1. Download this repository to your local machine and import the entiry project to your Unity (recommended Unity version: `Unity 2021.3.8f1`)
 2. The project contains two scenes, one is for loss aversion strategy version, another is for reward strategy version.
-3. Select one of the version that you want to build, and then
+3. Open one of the scenes that you want to build, and then
 4. Go to File -> Build Settings -> Switch to Android Platform
 5. Configure the build settings:\
 5.1 Go to Player Settings -> Android settings -> Other Settings -> Rendering.
 Untick the `Auto Graphics API` option and only include `OpenGLES3` Graphics API in the Graphics APIs list.